 Especially in the aftermath of another round of evacuations and power outages, as well as another huge wildfire in Sonoma County, the second in three years.

 In the center of all that, I’m noticing a lot of hearts are breaking a little out there.
 Mine included.

 Without a doubt, things have happened in this beautiful place we’ve chosen to live that most of us probably never could have imagined.

-And maybe that’s as good an example as any of courageous living and heartfelt participation in the world.
+Maybe that’s as good an example as any of courageous living and heartfelt participation.

-In fact, right now, right beside the heartbreak, people in Sonoma County are having these conversations.
+In fact, right now, right beside the heartbreak, people are being courageous.

 Or they’ll choose something else altogether.

 But whatever they choose will be another opportunity for courageous living, with possibilities, beautiful and difficult, that they can’t yet foresee.